 30. Why are thermoplastics not used for making frying panhandles?

 Thermoplastics can be deformed easily upon heating and can be bent easily hence they are not used for making frying panhandles.

 31. Explain why frying pan handles are made of thermosetting plastics.

-Thermosetting plastics that cannot be softened again by heating once they are moulded and they do not get affected at high temperatures.
+Thermosetting plastics cannot be softened again by heating once they are moulded, and they do not get affected at high temperatures.
 Hence, frying pan handles are made of thermosetting plastics.

-32. Why are electric witches, plugs and sockets made of thermosetting plastics?
+32. Why are electric switches, plugs and sockets made of thermosetting plastics?

-Thermosetting plastics that cannot be softened again by heating once they are moulded.
+Thermosetting plastics cannot be softened again by heating once they are moulded.
 Heavily cross-linked polymers come under the category of thermosetting plastics.
-Example: Bakelite, melamine, etc. Bakelite is used for making electrical switches whereas melamine is used for floor tiles.
+Examples: Bakelite, melamine, etc. Bakelite is used for making electrical switches, whereas melamine is used for floor tiles.

 33. Explain the difference between thermoplastics and thermosetting plastics.

 Thermoplastic: Plastics that can be deformed easily upon heating and can be bent easily.
 Linear polymers and a combination of linear and cross-linked polymers come under thermoplastics.
-Example: PVC, nylon, polythene, etc.
+Examples: PVC, nylon, polythene, etc.

 Thermosetting: Plastics that cannot be softened again by heating once they are moulded.
 Heavily cross-linked polymers come under the category of thermosetting plastics.
-Example: Bakelite, melamine, etc. Bakelite is used for making electrical switches whereas melamine is used for floor tiles.
+Examples: Bakelite, melamine, etc. Bakelite is used for making electrical switches, whereas melamine is used for floor tiles.